 Two nights ago, the last time I was awake in my house.

 In comes my partner, and we chat.
 I tell him about my last 24 hours and the patient in my care.
 We review the anaesthesia record and the current surgical state.
-I say goodbye to the surgeon, the third one I have worked with in 24 hours.
-He thanks me for my help through the night and wishes me a good day.
+I say goodbye to the surgeon, the third one I have worked within 24 hours.
+He thanks me for my help throughout the night and wishes me a good day.